orientez/book-notes/books/designing-data-intensive-applications.md

 ##### Uniqueness in log-based messaging

-A stream processor consumes all the messages in a log partition sequentially on a single thread.
-A stream processor can unambiguously and deterministically decide which one of several conflicting operations came first.
+A stream processor consumes all the messages in a log partition sequentially on a single thread. 🟨🟨🟨`A stream processor`🟨🟨🟨 can unambiguously and deterministically decide which one of several conflicting operations came first.
 1. Every request for a username is encoded as a message.
 2. A stream processor sequentially reads the requests in the log.
-For every request for a username tht is available, it records the name as taken and emits a success message to an output stream.
+For every request for a username that is available, it records the name as taken and emits a success message to an output stream.
 For every request for a username that is already taken, it emits a rejection message to an output stream.
 3. The client waits for a success or rejection message corresponding to its request.

 The approach works not only for uniqueness constraints, but also for many other kinds of constraints.

-##### Multi-partition request processing
+##### 🟨🟨🟨Multi-partition request processing🟨🟨🟨

 There are potentially three partitions: the one containing the request ID, the one containing the payee account, and one containing the payer account.